zishansaeed/movie-application/README.md

-# movie-application
+# Movie Application
-Movie application using HTML, CSS and JavaScript
+This movie application built using html, css and javascript.
+It is using MovieDB API from (https://www.themoviedb.org/) that sends movies data including movie title, movie overview, movie ratings and many others things releated to movies